 - All investigations, litigation, required audits, and Virginia Freedom of Information Act requests must be completed or fulfilled.

-- The organization’s designated Records Officer and an Approving Official must authorize records destruction by signing each RM-3 form.
+- The organization’s designated records officer and an approving official must authorize records destruction by signing each Certificate of Records Destruction (RM-3 Form).

 When a new schedule is approved, it supersedes all previously issued versions of the schedule.